-Stuart Turner Monsoon and Showermate shower pumps are amongst the quietest available.
+Stuart Turner MONSOON and SHOWERMATE shower pumps are amongst the quietest available.
 However, regardless of your pump choice there are things that you can do to minimise the noise that your shower pump makes!

 Place the shower pump on a purpose designed 'anti-vibration mounting pad'